Ashok0/StillWakesTheDeep-UEVR/README.md

 Delete any previous UEVR profiles for this game.

 Get the latest release zip and click "Import Config" in UEVR, then browse to the zip and click it.
+* This profile is for the STEAM version only.
+If you are using a non-Steam version of Still Wakes the Deep, you must rename the profile folder to  reflect the name of your version's .exe file.

 ## Features
 * Head bobbing auto disabled.